MF Global customers fume as funds, trades frozen

 As a clearing broker, MF Global would have been holding three types of customer funds in its segregated accounts: 1) the minimum margin required to clear trades on the exchange; 2) additional margin over and above that sum that the broker itself may have required of smaller or less credit-worthy customers; 3) any excess funds over and above the collateral that customers would have simply left on account.

-Brokers have been loath to take on new positions without the payment of new margin.
+Brokers have been loathe to take on new positions without the payment of new margin.

 Sean McGillivray, Vice-President at Great Pacific Wealth Management in Grants Pass, Oregon, relayed a typical story.